If you want to grow your business, a good place to start is by reviewing your retail pricing strategies.

 Cons: Today’s consumers are generally savvy regarding what things cost; they’ll be able to spot artificially inflated pricing.
 As a result, this type of deception may cause your customers not to return.

-There are a variety of pricing strategies you can use for your store.
+There are a variety of retail pricing strategies you can use for your store.
 The method you choose should align with your business type, the channels you sell through, and the target demographic of your customers.
 Don’t be afraid to experiment with different strategies to find what works for you.